NEDE-Cosmo/TriggerCLASS/README.md

 New in version 5 [12 Oct 2022]: TriggerCLASS now takes the decay redshift z_decay_NEDE (rather than the trigger mass) as input.
 The trigger mass is then determined via a shooting method.
 Output improvments and more detailed comments.

+New in version 6.1 [7 May 2023]: TriggerCLASS now allows for Omega0_NEDE_trigger_DM as input, controlling the trigger abundance today (which contributed to DM).

 Compiling TriggerCLASS and getting started
 -----------------------------------